ygboucherk/prima-pool-server/docs/protocol/assignment.md

 ### `POST /v1/clusters/{id}/ready`

-The request body is empty; the caller is identified by the worker-scoped API key (there is no `worker_id` in the body to avoid a mismatch surface between the key and the payload).
+The caller is identified by the worker-scoped API key (there is no `worker_id` in the body to avoid a mismatch surface between the key and the payload).
+The body may carry an optional `layer_windows` (rank → layer count) — the HEAD includes it as a fallback/duplicate of the WS `layer_distribution` frame; workers leave it unset.
+An empty `{}` means "distribution unknown".

-**Success — `202 Accepted`** (cluster is not live until all members are ready)
+**Success — `202 Accepted`** (cluster is not live until all members are ready AND the head has reported the layer distribution)

 ```json
 { "cluster_id": "clu_01HZ4...", "status": "assembling", "members_ready": 2, "members_total": 3 }